PrincetonUniversity/HPC_R_Workshop/04_doMPI/README.md

 do MPI.

 ## Installing Rmpi and doMPI

 Getting Rmpi installed can be a minor but not severe challenge.
 Generally you will need to do two things: 1) module load an updated compiler (as a suggestion) and 2) configure your environment to point to the server's OpenMPI install.

-Before invoking R to use `install.packages`, first do the following on the head node:
+Here is the installation procedure:

 ### Della